 It’s surrounded by a series of lakes that form the castle moat, and looks like a castle lifted straight from a fairytale.
 For impressive views and a glimpse of Wales’ rich history and heritage, Caerphilly Castle is a must-see!

-Pontsticill Reservoir
+Stop 3: Pontsticill Reservoir

-Stop for 5 minutes for photos (or longer if you fancy a walk)
+How Long: 5 minutes for photos (or longer if you fancy a walk)

 Sitting just on the edge of the stunning Brecon Beacons National Park, Pontsticill Reservoir (aka Taf Fechan Reservoir) is a huge reservoir nestled into a forested valley.
 The iconic Brecon Mountain Railway runs right by alongside it.

-It’s home to a pretty pump tower and a large bell-mouth spillway: a dramatic inverted-bell-shaped hole which water spills into like a swirling vortex!
+It’s home to a pretty pump tower and a large bell-mouth spillway: a dramatic inverted-bell-shaped hole into which water spills like a swirling vortex!
 Stop beside the bridge on the southern end of the reservoir to admire the view, or stretch your legs with this Pontsticill Reservoir walk.

 Optional Detour: Llangattock Escarpment

-Stop for 30-60 minutes for a walk and photos!
+How Long: 30-60 minutes for a walk and photos!

 Perched above the village of Llangattock, near Crickhowell, the escarpment is a long plateau, lined with dramatic cliffs and marked by traces of centuries of quarrying.
 The views across the Usk valley towards the Black Mountains are the perfect welcome to the Brecon Beacons.